 (See ABORT.)

-(Refer to AIM.)
-ARRIVAL AIRCRAFT INTERVAL-An internally generated program in hundredths of minutes based upon the AAR.
+ARRIVAL AIRCRAFT INTERVAL- An internally generated program in hundredths of minutes based upon the AAR.
 AAI is the desired optimum interval between successive arrival aircraft over the vertex.

 ARRIVAL CENTER- The ARTCC having jurisdiction for the impacted airport.